Día de Muertos 2024 in Mexico City:

 Every year, the exact date of the Day of the Dead Parade remains a mystery until the last moment because the government of Mexico City adjusts it to coincide with the nearest weekend.
 This relatively new tradition for Mexicans originated after the release of the film James Bond 007: Spectre, which featured a spectacular parade.
 Mexican authorities embraced this idea and turned it into a new tradition that has been ongoing since 2016.

-The Day of the Dead Parade is an unforgettable experience that immerses you in a world of floats, giant figures, dancers, and more, making it one of the main events to celebrate the Day of the Dead in Mexico City.
+The Day of the Dead Parade is an unique experience that immerses you in a world of floats, giant figures, dancers, and more, making it one of the main events to celebrate the Day of the Dead in Mexico City.

 Event Details: